 Make sure that each of these photos tells a different story, but not the whole story.
 At each stage of the marketing process, you want to make sure that you capture the interest of your audience.
 The resolution of your photos should be such that they can be used in social media, magazines and online articles.

-Last, but certainly not least, you will need a high-resolution copy of your game’s logo.
-This logo should be featured on all of your game’s channels, so make sure it reflects individuality.
+Last, but certainly not least, you will need a high-resolution copy of your videogame’s logo.
+This logo should be featured on all of your social channels, so make sure it reflects individuality.

 Here’s what’s in the press kit to help Turnip Boy commit tax evasion*.

-- Screenshots folder with high-resolution screenshots of the game’s highlights
+• Screenshots folder with high-resolution screenshots of the videogame’s highlights

-- A page with game details, including the release date, the developer, and a brief synopsis of the game.
+• A page with game details, including the release date, the team, and a brief synopsis of the game.

 Don´t forget to Optimise your landing page to be mobile-friendly.